 New York City

-At the forward edge of the radical imagination, PARTICIPANT INC’s alternative art space in the Lower East Side of Manhattan embodies its profound attention and intentional practice by presenting and archiving ambitious exhibitions, screenings, and performances, and within contexts that recognize the social, political, and cultural value of creative experimentation.
+At the forward edge of the radical imagination, PARTICIPANT INC’s alternative art space in the Lower East Side of Manhattan embodies its profound attention and intentional practice by presenting and archiving ambitious exhibitions, screenings, and performances within contexts that recognize the social, political, and cultural value of creative experimentation.

 • Logo of Performance Space NY